Elizabeth Gilbert: Big Magic

 In 2015, Gilbert published Big Magic: Creative Living Beyond Fear, a self-help book that provides instructions on how to live a life as creative as hers.
 The book is broken down into six sections: Courage, Enchantment, Permission, Persistence, Trust, and Divinity.
 Advice in Big Magic focuses on overcoming self-doubt, avoiding perfectionism, and agenda setting, among other topics.
-Gilbert continued the work started in Big Magic with her Magic Lessons podcast in which she interviews famous creatives including Brene Brown and Sarah Jones.
+Gilbert continued the work started in Big Magic with her Magic Lessons podcast in which she interviews famous creatives including Brené Brown and Sarah Jones.

 A review of Big Magic in Slate stated that most of the advice in the book is matter-of-fact, but that, "Gilbert comes bearing reports from a new world where untold splendors lie waiting for those bold and hard-working enough to claim them.
 What's unclear is how many could successfully follow on her trail."
 The Seattle Times described the book as, "funny, perceptive and full of down-to-earth advice."

+Other works

+Gilbert released City of Girls: A Novel in 2019.
+The Guardian called it "a glorious, multilayered celebration of womanhood."

+Publication of her next work, The Snow Forest, was halted in June 2023, because of backlash against the book's setting, Russia.
+Mary Rasenberger, CEO of the Authors Guild, commented: "Gilbert heard and empathized with the pain of her readers in Ukraine, and we respect her decision that she does not want to bring more harm to her Ukrainian readers."

+Gilbert's third memoir, All the Way to the River: Love, Loss, and Liberation, was released on September 9, 2025 by Riverhead Books.
+This book covers the period of her life after that of Big Magic.
+The book details her adjustment to newfound fame and fortune after the optioning of Eat Pray Love, the breakup of her marriage, her relationship with Rayya Elias, her unsuccessful attempted murder of Elias, Elias's death from cancer, and Gilbert's realization that she is a sex addict.
+Of the book, The New Yorker's Jia Tolentino noted, "[w]hen Gilbert confesses that she planned to murder her, Rayya calls it 'fucking awesome,' exclaiming, 'You found your darkness, dude!'"